BraymatterOrg/bevy_tiling_background/README.md

-An in progress (currently non-functioning) plugin for the Bevy game engine to support tiling backgrounds.
+An in progress (expect breaking changes) plugin for the Bevy game engine to support tiling backgrounds.

 Use `cargo run --example tiling` to see the example.